Borough & Parish Council Elections - These are held once every four years, on the first Thursday of May. The next election will be held on May 2, 2019

 - Charnwood Borough is made up of 28 Wards each having one, two or three councillors depending on its size.
 There are a total of 52 seats.

 County Council Elections - These are held once every four years, on the first Thursday in May.
-The last elections were held on the 2 May 2013.
-The next election will be held on May 4, 2017.
+The last elections were held on May 4 2017.
+The next election will be held on May 6, 2021.

 - Charnwood has 14 divisions for the County Council each represented by 1 councillor.

 By-Elections - A by-election is held to fill a political office vacancy that becomes available between regularly scheduled elections.
 This is usually due to the death or resignation of the person holding the office in question

 European Parliamentary Elections - These are held every five years.
 The last European Elections took place on 22 May 2014.

 - EU citizens living in the UK need to register to vote and then complete and return the European Parliament voter registration form (UC1) which will be sent out to you four months prior to the election.
 If you do not complete and return this form, you will not be able to vote.